panates/postgrejs/DOCUMENTATION.md

 `savepoint()`, `rollbackToSavepoint()` shorthand methods which is typed and more test friendly.

 By default, PostgreSQL server executes SQL commands in auto-commit mode.
-`postgresql-client` has a high-level implementation to manage this.
+`postgrejs` has a high-level implementation to manage this.
 You can change this behaviour by setting `autoCommit` property to `false`.
 After that all SQL scripts will be executed in transaction and changes will not be applied until you call `commit()` or execute `COMMIT` command.